Wdboyes13/mlw/README.md

-# MLW (Mini-Language by Wdboyes13)
-This is a small WIP programming language.
+This is a small programming language.
 Its syntax is based on Rust, and it's built on ANTLR4 and LLVM.
+idfk what i was thinking with the name.

 ## Features
 C Imports - Needed because we have litterally no standard library *yet* so just import everything from C